FinAminToastCrunch/FinAminToastCrunch.github.io/_pages/about.md

 # Welcome to my (mostly) research page!

-I am putting this page together so if you see any issues please email me :D finamin@mit.edu
+I am putting this page together so if you see any issues please email me :D FinAmin@mit.edu

 ------